 Frequently Asked Questions (FAQs) About LAL Assays and LAL Reagents

-How does the LAL assay work?
+How does the LAL test work?

 The bacterial endotoxin test uses Limulus amoebocyte lysate (LAL), which is an aqueous extract derived from horseshoe crab blood.
 The LAL will either become opaque, or in the case of kinetic chromogenic lysate, yellow, in the presence of endotoxin.
 Endotoxin is a fever-producing byproduct of Gram-negative bacteria.

-What is the LAL assay used for?
+What is the LAL test used for?

-When should an LAL assay be performed?
+When should an LAL test be performed?